USU-Analytics-Solution-Center/Bruno.jl/docs/src/CONTRIBUTING.md

-# Welcome to the Bruno contributing guide <!-- omit in toc -->
+# Welcome to the Bruno contributing guide

 Thank you for taking time to learn how to contribute to this project.
 Since Bruno is a finicial package the sky is the limit for what Bruno can do and we are looking for community members to help us grow.
 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.